micro-ROS/micro-ROS.github.io/_docs/tutorials/advanced/nuttx/6lowpan/index.md

 # How to use it?

-- Olimex-STM32-E407 board must be switched on and a connection to the NSH console established,
+- The Olimex-STM32-E407 board must be switched on and a connection to the NSH console established,
 - By typing ``?`` in the console prompt, ``Builtin Apps``` show be displayed as explained below: